 Taking her or any date at any time to dinner and a movie is just another way to show her – how much you don’t understand women – and how you’re willing to follow in some other guy’s footprints and to play it safe.
 Possibly just to get it over with.

 A date should be an experience where learn you about each other in real situations…

-which probably work better if you’re inteacting AND having fun.
+Which probably work better if you’re interacting AND having fun.